Nomadic Backpacker

 Known as Heliopolis (Greek:Ἡλιούπολις) during the period of Roman rule, it was one of the largest sanctuaries in the empire and contains some of the best preserved Roman ruins in Lebanon.
 The gods that were worshiped at the temple - Jupiter, Venus, and Bacchus – were grafted onto the indigenous deities of Hadad, Atargatis, and a young male god of fertility.
 Local influences are seen in the planning and layout of the temples, which vary from the classic Roman design.

-The Temple of Jupiter (center front) and the Temple of Bacchus.
+The Temple of Jupiter (centre front) and the Temple of Bacchus.

 Visa Advice @ 2017: